 Another way to clear to zero is to put away odd things that aren’t necessary.
 Remember to put away seasonal items so that you don’t have to sift through them every morning.
 If it rained today but tomorrow’s supposed to be sunny, get the umbrellas, rain boots, and jackets put away (or at least out of your way).

-In Make Over Your Evenings, one of the first things you learn is how to set yourself up for success the next day just by
+In Make Over Your Evenings, one of the first things you learn is how to set yourself up for success the next day just by doing a few essential steps to make your mornings easier.

 5. Remove any extra surfaces